10 Test Automation Best Practices to follow

 Repetitive tests like regression tests and integration tests are prone to human error and are best left to machines.
 Automated testing also provides extended coverage and more accurate results, which improves product quality, reduces time-to-market, and generates better ROI.

 However, automation testing requires the right tools, test automation frameworks, and technical knowledge to yield results.
 To set up these repetitive, thorough, and data-intensive tests for success, one has to follow a number of test automation best practices.
-By doing so, testers can not just organize and execute automated tests for maximum efficiency, but also balance their resources between manual and automated tests.
+By doing so, testers can not just organize and execute automated tests for maximum efficiency but also balance their resources between manual and automated tests.
+Here is the list of 10 test automation best practices:

 - Tests requiring repetitive action with vast amounts of data